 How to Change File Extension (Windows 10)

-Click on the “View” tab in Ribbon and then select “File name extensions.”
+Click the “View” tab on the Ribbon and then select “File name extensions.”

 Find the file for which you want to change the file extension.